NCAS-CMS/cfdm/docs/source/tutorial.rst

        units = 'degrees_east'
        Data(longitude(8)) = [0.0, ..., 7.0] degrees_east

-The "Conventions" property is not set because it is automatically included in output files as a netCDF global "Conventions" attribute corresponding to the version number of CF being used, as returned by the `cfdm.CF` function.
+The "Conventions" property does not need to be set because it is automatically included in output files as a netCDF global "Conventions" attribute, either as the CF version of the cfdm package (as returned by the `cfdm.CF` function), or else specified via a parameter to the `cfdm.write` function (when additional conventions can be also added).
 If the "Conventions" property is set on a field construct then it is ignored during the write process.
-For example, a CF version of ``'1.7'`` will produce a netCDF global "Conventions" attribute value of ``'CF-1.7'``.
-Additional conventions can be added with the "Conventions" parameter of the `cfdm.write` function.

 If this field were to be written to a netCDF dataset then, in the absence of pre-defined names, default netCDF variable and dimension